Montour County is the smallest county in Pennsylvania. It is a rural area, rich in iron and agricultural heritage, but in no way living in the past.

 4. (FUND) Create an endowed funding source for the long-term operations of the Montour Area Recreation Commission and the stewardship of Montour County’s outdoor recreational resources

 5. (ASSIST) Serve as a clearinghouse for information, technical and planning assistance related to outdoor recreation in and around Montour County

-MARC has three part-time employees (Robert Stoudt, Director; Jon Beam, Assistant Director; Dennis Piatt, Maintenance Technician).
+MARC has four part-time employees (Robert Stoudt, Director; Jon Beam, Assistant Director; Dennis Piatt, Maintenance Technician; Connor Durkin, Seasonal Maintenance Technician).
 MARC’s operations are overseen by an unpaid Commission of elected municipal and county officials and volunteers.

 MARC is funded by annual contributions from Montour County’s Commissioners’ Tourism Fund and Act 13 (Marcellus Shale Impact Fee) grant funds, donations and through revenue generated by the races of the River Towns Race Series.